-John Cougar Mellencamp, ‘The Lonesome Jubilee’ Turns 25
+The Story of John Cougar Mellencamp’s Rootsy ‘The Lonesome Jubilee’

-“They wanted somebody who was kind of a rough, working class, family man,” his son — also named Woody — told Indiana’s Bloomington Herald Times at the time.
+“They wanted somebody who was kind of a rough, working-class family man,” Woody Baker, Jr. -- whose dad, a World War II veteran -- told Bloomington Herald Times.
 “So they went and got Dad at work and brought him in.
 He was pretty dirty.
 He wanted to clean up.
-But they said, ‘no, no, you’re perfect.’”
+But they said, ‘No, no, you’re perfect.’”

-The old man was proud of the picture, which was not nearly as spontaneous as it seems.
-Mellencamp's team sought out the perfect bar to reflect the spirited if slightly dejected backdrop he was painting with his music.
-Famed photographer Skeeter Hagle took the picture at the Midway Tavern in Elnora, Ind. -- a perfect reflection of the music inside.
+The old man was proud of the picture, which was not nearly as spontaneous as it seemed.
+Mellencamp's team searched for the perfect bar to capture the spirited if slightly dejected backdrop painted in the music.
+Photographer Skeeter Hagle took the picture at the Midway Tavern in Elnora, Ind. -- a perfect reflection of the music inside.

 See John Mellencamp and Other Rockers in the Top 100 Albums of the '80s